Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Main result

-Theorem \ref{l1-OracleInequality} provides information about the performance of the Lasso as an $l_1$ regularization estimator for mixtures of Gaussian experts regression models.
-If the regularization parameter $\lambda$ is properly chosen, the Lasso estimator, which is the solution of the $l_1$-penalized empirical risk minimization problem, behaves in a comparable manner to the deterministic Lasso (or so-called \emph{oracle}), which is the solution of the $l_1$-penalized true risk minimization problem, up to an error term of order $\lambda$.
-Note that the best model defined via
+Theorem~\ref{thm_l1_Oracle_Inequality} characterizes the performance of Lasso estimators as $l_1$-PMLEs for SGMoE models.
+If the regularization parameter $\lambda$ is properly chosen, the solution to the \emph{$l_1$-penalized empirical risk minimization problem}, behaves in a manner comparable to the deterministic Lasso (the so-called \emph{oracle}).
+This oracle is the solution to the \emph{$l_1$-penalized true risk minimization problem}, up to an error term of order $\lambda$.
+Note that \emph{the best model}, denoted by $s_{\psi^*}$, is defined as the one with the smallest $l_1$-penalized risk:

-is the one with the smallest $l_1$-penalized true risk.
-However, since we do not have access to the true density $s_0$, we can not select that best model, which we call the \emph{oracle}.
-The oracle is by definition the model belonging to the collection that minimizes the $l_1$-penalized risk \eqref{eq.l1PenalizedTrueRisk}, which is generally assumed unknown.

-Our result is non-asymptotic: the number $n$ of observations is fixed while the number of covariates $p$ can grow with respect to $n$, and in fact can be much larger than $n$.
-Note that, as in \cite{khalili2010new}, the true order $K$ of the MoE model (the true number of experts in our model) is assumed to be known.
-From a pragmatic perspective, one may estimate it via the AIC of~\cite{akaike1974new}, the BIC of~\cite{schwarz1978estimating}, or slope heuristic of~\cite{birge2007minimal}.
-Our result directly follows the lineage of research of \cite{Meynet:2013aa} and \cite{Devijver:2015aa}.
-In fact, our theorem combined Vapnik's structural risk minimization paradigm (\eg\citealp{vapnik1982estimation}) and theory of model selection for conditional density estimation (\eg\citealp{cohen2011conditional}), which is an extended version of the density estimation results from~\cite{massart2007concentration}.

-A great amount of attention has been paid to obtaining a lower bound for $\lambda$, cf. \eqref{lowerboundKappa.Gaussian}, in the oracle inequality, with optimal dependence on $p$ and $q$, which are the only parameters not to be fixed and which can grow the possibility that $p\gg n$.
-In fact, the condition that $\kappa \ge 148$ is implied by Theorem \ref{l1-OracleInequality.Ball}, namely, the following condition: